chessybo/Bootcamp-Survey-Data-Analysis/README.md

   - I did a ["sentiment analysis"](https://github.com/chessybo/Bootcamp-Survey-Data-Analysis/blob/master/survey_analysis_(attend%20coding%20events).py) of keywords in a free response survey answers.

-I demonstrate that older applicants are decreasingly likely to get a job after bootcamp.
-Looking for factors that correlate with no job after bootcamp.
-These factors should increase with age so we can discern causality.

 ## About the Data
 The [survey](https://twitter.com/FreeCodeCamp/status/714930182721679360) was conducted anonymously and [published on the web](https://medium.freecodecamp.org/we-just-launched-the-biggest-ever-survey-of-people-learning-to-code-cac81dadf1ea) and promoted via social media from March 28 through May 2, 2016, targeting people who are relatively new to programming.